rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

-in memory, adding a new element onto the end of the vector might require allocating new memory and copying the old elements to the new space, if there isn’t enough room to put all the elements next to each other where the vector is currently stored.
+in memory, adding a new element onto the end of the vector might require allocating new memory and copying the old elements to the new space, if there isn’t enough room to put all the elements next to each other where the vector is currently складd.
 In that case, the reference to the first element would be pointing to deallocated memory.
 The borrowing rules prevent programs from ending up in that situation.